pjflanagan/simple-socket-game/README.md

 bash$ dashflow # starts webpack watcher and the server on localhost:6415 dashflow-shell~$ run test # runs selenium test players in safari
 ```

+## Resources

+See this Medium post to learn about [Socket Game Concepts](https://medium.com/@MichalMecinski/architecture-of-a-node-js-multiplayer-game-a9365356cb9).